 - Screening for cervical cancer, and if needed, repeat Pap tests and colposcopies.

 Patients who qualify for Maine’s Family Planning Benefit program can receive covered family planning services at no cost.
-Applications are available at all Maine Family Planning clinics also HERE and your local DHHS office.
-Fill out the application; bring it with you to your appointment with identification and four (4) weeks' worth of pay stubs.
+Applications are available at all Maine Family Planning clinics as well as HERE and your local DHHS office.
+Fill out the application; bring it with you to your appointment with identification and four (4) weeks’ worth of pay stubs.